 In conclusion, the Mistborn series is a must-read for any fantasy fan.
 The series is a perfect blend of intricate world-building, compelling characters, and a unique magic system that will keep readers engaged from start to finish.

-When you start reading, make sure you read the Mistborn series in the order I suggested above.
+When you start reading, follow the above-mentioned Mistborn series in order guide.
 If you read any book out of order, you will not understand what’s happening and also spoil yourself with some pretty epic revelations.

 Read the Era 1 trilogy first, followed by the Secret History novella, and then the Era 2, which is the Wax and Wayne series.

-Also Read: Throne of Glass Series in Order
+Also Read: How to Read Throne of Glass Series in Order?